-Patients whose cancers have recurred may be suitable to take part in trials of newer treatments at the Experimental Cancer Medicine Centre, where our specialists investigate how the latest scientific discoveries and cancer treatments work when tested on patients.
-This can offer hope to patients who are not responding to existing treatments.
+Patients whose cancers have recurred may be suitable to take part in trials of newer treatments at the Experimental Cancer Medicine Centre, offering hope to patients who are not responding to existing treatments.

 From physiotherapists to dietitians, our teams of highly skilled health professionals work alongside medical colleagues to care for every part of our patients.

 Types of treatments